txrnqt/QuestNavTxrnqt/docs/docs/1-getting-started/5-mounting.md

 - Mount the headset **at least 12 inches (30cm) above the floor**
 - Ensure the headset has a clear view of the surroundings
+- Avoid mounting the headset where its view is largely obscured by motors or other robot parts that spin/move a lot

 :::danger
-Mounting the headset too low can result in poor tracking as the cameras may only see the field carpet and nearby robot parts rather than distinctive environmental features.
+Mounting the headset too close to the ground can result in poor tracking as the cameras may only see the field carpet and nearby robot parts rather than distinctive environmental features.
+It also makes damage from robot-to-robot interactions more likely!
 :::

 ### Orientation

+It's important to remember that the headset was designed to be worn on a person's head.
+This means that the headset's front-facing and side cameras will favor one direction than another since they're designed to "look down" rather than directly outwards.

 - **Upright Orientation**: Ideally, keep the headset in its normal upright position
 - **Level Positioning**: Mount should keep the headset approximately level